celonis/homcc/README.md

 The main solution to enable faster compilation times for thinner connections is the compression and `server`-side caching of dependencies.
 Due to caching, only missing dependencies are requested from `client`s which drastically decreases the overall network traffic once the cache is warmed up.
 Transmitted files like the requested dependencies and also the resulting object files are compressed to further improve build times.
-Additionally, `HOMCC` provides sandboxed compiler execution for remote compilations (via `schroot`).
+Additionally, `HOMCC` provides sandboxed compiler execution for remote compilations via `schroot` and `docker`.

 ---